andyfischer/arqe/README.md

 Provides:

  - A query engine that handles parsing, planning, and execution.
+ - A framework for creating entire applications by defining relational-style tables.
- - A pretty easy API for mounting your own arbitrary data or functions into the system.
+ - An easy API for mounting your own arbitrary data or functions into the system.
  - Standard tables for things like accessing the filesystem, network, caching, etc.

 Overall goals: